 2. Cleaning – after you’ve removed the bandage clean your tattoo with a non-abrasive mild soap or cleanser and warm water.
 Try to avoid scrubbing just gently wash it with your hand and a light soap lather.
 The goal over time with each wash is to carefully wash away the plasma and scabbing.
 Do not peel the scabs off as it will damage your tattoo.
 Let them come off naturally and be patient.
 If your tattoo itches it means it’s healing properly.
 If the itching is driving you crazy don’t scratch your tattoo but instead scratch the area around it.
 Scratching your tattoo during the healing process is a very bad idea.
 You’ll want to wash your tattoo once or twice per day for the first week after you’ve gotten your tattoo.

 3. Moisturizing – use a gentle moisturizer two or three times per day and apply it lightly.
 Do not over-moisturize as your skin needs to breathe.
 Avoid petroleum based products as they will actually clog your pores and delay the healing process.
+If your skin is naturally quite soft and hydrated, tattoos will heal quicker.
+Many people take take of their skin by taking supplements (perhaps from a company like beverly hills md – check out their Instagram) that give their skin a younger, more hydrated feel.
+In this case, just keep an eye on how dry your tattoo is looking, as healthy skin should be able to heal itself.
 Skin shedding and some discoloration are normal and again you should avoid forcefully pulling or peeling away any scabbing.
 Let it come off naturally over time.
 You’ll want to moisturize several times every day for the first two weeks after you’ve received your tattoo.
 Your new tattoo should heal to the touch within 10 to 14 days.